 Why Most Infertility Support for Couples Misses What Actually Causes Conflict

 Most infertility support for couples misses real conflict because it treats infertility as a shared emotional experience that can be solved through better communication or joint coping strategies.
-In reality, infertility often creates asymmetrical emotional and mental loads between partners, leaving the relationship to absorb pressure it can’t resolve on its own.
-Cove Collective addresses this gap by providing always-on, peer-led infertility support outside the relationship, reducing conflict by giving each partner space to process without turning the partnership into the sole container for grief, stress, and uncertainty.
+In reality, infertility often creates asymmetrical emotional and mental loads between partners, leaving the relationship to absorb pressure it can't resolve on its own.
+Cove Collective is an online infertility support group — private, app-based, and here 24/7 — that addresses this gap by giving each partner space to process without turning the partnership into the sole container for grief, stress, and uncertainty.

 Couples Support for Infertility Assumes You’re Fighting the Same Problem